smol-ai/scraper/README.md

 This project is a Cloudflare worker designed to scrape web pages and extract useful information, including a markdown-formatted version of the content.
 It's built to handle requests to scrape a given URL and return structured data about the page.

+Note: this API is not stable, and we reserve the right to change anything with no prior warning for now.
+If we turn this into a real service someday, we'll have an SLA for changes.

 ## Features

 - from https://github.com/ozanmakes/scrapedown